kezar0001-cpu/buildstatefm-app/FIXES_AND_IMPROVEMENTS.md

 ## Summary

-This document outlines all the fixes, improvements, and new features implemented to make the AgentFM application fully functional.
+This document outlines all the fixes, improvements, and new features implemented to make the Buildstate FM application fully functional.
 The app is a comprehensive facilities management platform with role-based access control.

 ---